Joa98Dev/leap-year-exercise/README.md

 So, what did we just do? 🥸
 We declare a condition that will check if the ***year*** is a number that when we divide it between 4 or between 400 its residue must be 0 (That means that is divisible).

-Also we add that if the condition is true, then returned as the year + the message "is a leap year"
+Also we add that if the condition is true, then returned us the year + the message "is a leap year"

 To make it simple we will use the formatted string, that allow us to include it inside it variables, expressions and results of function calls.